This page documents the official rules of the graduate program.

 Course Requirements: There is no specific list of courses required or recommended for international relations students, though the prudent student will take at least the core seminar, PLIR 7000.

 Comprehensive Examination: Students must pass a comprehensive exam as part of the major or minor.
 Students taking the major comprehensive exam must answer three questions, one from each of the three sections of the exam: general theory, applied theory, and foreign policy.
 Six hours to answer the questions.
 Students taking the minor exam must answer two questions, one from the general theory section and one from the other two sections.
 They will have four hours to answer these two questions.

 The typical answer will run approximately 1,500 to 2,000 words.

 4. Political Theory

-The Major comprehensive examination takes place over two days.
-Day 1 includes three questions covering the three main area of PT: ancient & medieval, modern, contemporary.
-Day 2 includes three questions in two fields of the student's choosing.
+The major comprehensive examination takes place over two days.
+Day one includes three questions covering the three main area of political theory: ancient & medieval, modern, and contemporary.
+Day two includes three questions in two fields of the student's choosing.
 One should be from the three primary fields.
-The second can also be a primary field, but may also be a specialized field of the student's choosing (such as American PT, Continental PT, Feminist PT, etc.) This field must be approved in advance by the PT faculty.
+The second can also be a primary field, but may also be a specialized field of the student's choosing (such as American PT, Continental PT, Feminist PT, etc.) This field must be approved in advance by the political theory faculty.

-Comprehensive examinations are graded on the following scale: Distinction, Pass, Failure.
+Comprehensive examinations are graded on the following scale: Distinction, Pass, Fail.

-Students who fail a comprehensive examination, either a major or a minor, may re-take that exam one time.
+Students who fail a comprehensive examination may re-take that exam one time.
 Students who fail an exam for a second time may not continue in the Ph.D. program.

 Students must apply to take comprehensive exams approximately one month before the test date.
 For specific dates and forms, please see the Graduate Staff Assistant.